 When you receive a new movement it is the same as you're old movement, so all clock components will fit on to the new movement.
 The cost of a new movement is usually the same if not less than a cleaning on the old unit, and when it's installed it should last another 25-30 years without thinking about replacing or servicing it again.
 Some new units have bronzed bushings in key wear areas to increase the life of the movement, and on the non-pendulum units the balance has been improved upon for longer life and ease of timing.
 We here at Clockworks offer only the highest grade mechanical clock movements and they come with a 2 year warranty.

-The numbers and or letters may tell us the year it was produced, what letter movement series it is (this will also tell us the plate size) and then the CM length of the pendulum from the top of the movement down to the bottom of the pendulum rating nut threads. (based on a 4 1/2 inch bob diameter.
+The numbers and or letters may or may not tell us the year it was produced, what letter movement series it is (this will also tell us the plate size) and then the CM length of the pendulum from the top of the movement down to the bottom of the pendulum rating nut threads based on a 4 1/2 inch bob diameter.
 With this information we can supply a new movement or any of the previously mentioned components.

 New Mechanical Kieninger Clock Ordering With the numbers off of the back plate of the movement, we can now figure out the correct replacement movement.

 The new movement will fit into the clock case just as the old one did, using the same components such as the dial and pendulum.
 So lets say the movement's numbers are 81 K 116cm, the 81 is the year produced (1981) and the K is the movements series and plate size, and the 116 is the pendulum length, in centimeters, from the top of the movement all the down to the bottom of the rating nut, based on a smallest 4 1/2 inch bob diameter.
 Now in that previous sentence we said that 81 was the date, however this has changed in the later years.
 After a certain date that first number is no longer the date produced.
 So it may or may not be the date, but you can just ignore that first number anyway as it does not matter when replacing the movement anyway.

 If this decoding process is a bother or is confusing, just email the information off of the back plate of the clock movement to us with a picture to [email protected], or call us at 800-381-7458 and we can help with the Kieninger Clock Movement Ordering.

 Each Kieninger Clock Movement has pinions which are made of high-quality steel or stainless steel.
 Fast turning pinions are hardened.
 All journals are roller burnished in a special process.
 Some movements feature bronze-bushings and/or jewels in critical positions.
 The gears in the Kieninger Clock Movement are made of a very tough and hard brass alloy with a tensile strength of 62 kp/mm2.